 - Current political and economic issues succinctly explained.

-Twenty years after the 9/11 attacks, the U.S. military detention center at Guantanamo Bay drifts on into an uncertain future, as does its cloud of controversy.
+More than twenty years after the 9/11 attacks, the U.S. military detention center at Guantanamo Bay drifts on into an uncertain future, as does its cloud of controversy.
 Nearly eight hundred prisoners from some fifty countries have passed through its gates since 2002.
 Although most have been transferred to other countries, a few dozen detainees remain.

 To its supporters, Guantanamo is a fitting warehouse for the “worst of the worst” in the war on terrorism (WOT).
 They say it has kept some of the world’s most dangerous men from waging war on the United States while providing essential counterterrorism intelligence and helping bring war criminals to justice, including the alleged 9/11 plotters.